Magic-wei/make_work_easier/README.md

 * [**Academic Phrasebank**](http://www.phrasebank.manchester.ac.uk/): This website is a general resource for academic writers.
 It aims to provide you with examples of some of the phraseological 'nuts and bolts' of writing organized according to the main sections of a research paper or dissertation.
 You can also find links to an enhanced and expanded version in PDF or Kindle format on this website.
 * [**Grammarly**](https://www.grammarly.com/): Get good writing experience in browsers with Grammarly’s AI-powered writing assistant.
 Free account is good enough for daily usage. **Note that you need to be careful about the changes it makes, such tool is just a machine anyway and sometimes it might misunderstand what you want to say.**
 * [**DeepL**](https://www.deepl.com/translator): It is a language translation tool that uses advanced neural network algorithms to provide high-quality translations between different languages.
-- [**Quillbot**](https://quillbot.com/): QuillBot's AI-powered paraphrasing tool will enhance your writing.
-With two free modes and five Premium modes to choose from, you can use QuillBot’s online Paraphraser to rephrase any text in a variety of ways, which will improve your fluency while also ensuring you have the appropriate vocabulary, tone, and style for any occasion.
+- [**Quillbot**](https://quillbot.com/): Enhance your writing with QuillBot's AI-powered paraphrasing tool.
 Simply enter your text into the input box, and Quillbot will work with you to create the best paraphrase.
-You can explore more useful features of Quillbot include **Grammar Checker**, **Summarizer** and **Citation Generator**.
+The two free modes is good enough for daily usage.
+Also, It is worth exploring more useful features of Quillbot including **Grammar Checker**, **Summarizer** and **Citation Generator**.
 * [**Turnitin**](https://www.turnitin.com/): After you finish your manuscript, it is time to check plagiarism.
 Turnitin is the most widely used plagiarism checker around the world.

 <img src="./images/Linggle.png" width="90%" alt="Linggle">